Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: LRD Selection and Data

 We emphasize that the photometry is used primarily to measure total fluxes and luminosities of the LRDs, and not as the basis for the component-resolved structural analysis, which relies on direct image modeling.

 Using the imaging products, we exclude 14 LRDs from the parent sample that lack coverage in the key bands required for this analysis.
-All retained sources therefore have consistent multi-band imaging suitable for reliable morphological and photometric measurements.
+All retained sources therefore have consistent multiband imaging suitable for reliable morphological and photometric measurements.

 The final sample consists of 83 LRDs.
 For consistency, we adopt the source identifiers assigned in the original works from which the LRDs were selected.
-The sample includes three strongly lensed LRDs: the triply imaged LRD in Abell 2744 (UNCOVER-13123, UNCOVER-15383, and UNCOVER-16594), the double imaged LRD in Abell 383 (A383-LRD1 and A383-LRD2), and the triply imaged in Abell 68 (discovered in this work, named A68-LRD1, A68-LRD2, A68-LRD3).
+The sample includes three strongly lensed LRDs: the triply imaged LRD in A2744 (UNCOVER-13123, UNCOVER-15383, and UNCOVER-16594), the doubly imaged LRD in A383 (A383-LRD1A and A383-LRD1B), and the triply imaged LRD in A68 (discovered in this work, named A68-LRD1A, A68-LRD1B, A68-LRD1C).
 Each strongly lensed system is counted only once in the total sample size.
-For the analysis presented here, we focus on a single representative image for each system—UNCOVER-16594, A383-LRD2, and A68-LRD1 to avoid double counting.
-Figure~\ref{fig:RGB_selection} shows RGB image stamps of all sources included in the analysis.
+For the analysis presented here, we focus on a single representative image for each system, UNCOVER-16594, A383-LRD1B, and A68-LRD1A, to avoid double-counting.
+Figure~\ref{fig:RGB_selection} shows red, green, and blue (RGB) image stamps of all sources included in the analysis.